Oswald the Lucky Rabbit: Disney acquires Oswald trademark

 Al Michaels acknowledged that his contract negotiations had effectively traded him for Oswald, and spoke favorably of the deal.

+Walter Lantz Productions owned Oswald's rights and trademarks until its closure; Lantz sold his assets to Universal Pictures in 1985 after his retirement, effectively returning the character to the studio.

 In February 2006, Disney CEO Bob Iger initiated a trade with NBCUniversal in which a number of minor assets, including the rights to Oswald and the 27 shorts that Walt Disney had worked on, were acquired by The Walt Disney Company in exchange for sending sportscaster Al Michaels from Disney's ABC and ESPN to NBC Sports.
 At the time, ABC had lost its contract for NFL broadcast rights, and despite recently signing a long-term contract with ESPN, Michaels was interested in rejoining broadcast partner John Madden at NBC for the Sunday night package.
 Universal transferred the trademark of the character to Disney, and in exchange, Disney released Michaels from his employment contract, allowing him to sign with NBC.

-The deal included the trademark rights to the character and the 27 Disney-produced Oswald shorts along with the handover of any physical Disney-produced Oswald material Universal still had in their possession.
+The deal included the trademark rights to the character and the 27 Disney-produced Oswald shorts along with the handover of any physical Disney-directed Oswald material Universal still had in their possession.
 Iger had been interested in the property because of an internal design document for a video game, which became Epic Mickey.
 Walt Disney's daughter, Diane Disney Miller, issued the following statement after the deal was announced:

 When Bob [Iger] was named CEO, he told me he wanted to bring Oswald back to Disney, and I appreciate that he is a man of his word.
 Having Oswald around again is going to be a lot of fun.